erkr/wol-forwarder/README.md

-# WOL Forwarder Home Assistant Add-on
+# WOL Forwarder Home Assistant app (Add-on)

-This add-on provides a small daemon to forward Wake-on-LAN (WOL) magic packets on your LAN.
+This app (add-on) provides a small daemon to forward Wake-on-LAN (WOL) magic packets on your LAN.

 Use case:
 - Enable WOL remotely from the internet in a more secure way.
 - Many routers deliberately don't support forwarding broadcasts and only forward to a specific IP/port on the LAN.
 - Broadcasts can be abused for DDoS, so opening the standard WOL ports (7 or 9) on the internet is not ideal.
-- Forwarding should only be allowed when the packet is authenticated (i.e. by SecureOn).
+- Forwarding should only be allowed when the packet is at least authenticated by SecureOn.
+- Optionally filter on sources (hosts) and / or targets (MAC)

 What WOL Forwarder offers:
 - Your router forwards UDP packets from an arbitrary external port (typically >50000) to this WOL forwarder daemon.